How to plot an array in Python

 plt.grid(True)--OUTPUT--[A scatter plot with red points on a grid]

-plt.grid(True)adds a grid to the background, which makes it easier to read the values of individual points.
+plt.grid(True)adds a grid to the background, which makes the plot easier to read.

 Using pandas for array visualization